 Following Balibar’s thesis that “borders are everywhere,” recent work in the disciplines of Geography, Political Science, and International Relations has sought to locate where contemporary border work occurs.
 Bordering no longer happens only at the borderline separating two sovereign states, but rather through a wide range of practices and decisions that occur in multiple locations within and beyond the territory of a particular state.
 Nevertheless, it is too simplistic to suggest that borders are everywhere, since this view fails to acknowledge that particular sites are significant nodes where border work is done.
 Similarly, border work is more likely to be done by particular people than others.
 This book investigates the diffusion of bordering narratives and practices by asking “who borders and how?”

-Making the Border in Everyday Life complicates the connection between borders and the sovereign state by identifying individuals and organizations that engage in border work at a range of scales and places.
+Placing the Border in Everyday Life complicates the connection between borders and the sovereign state by identifying individuals and organizations that engage in border work at a range of scales and places.
 This edited volume includes contributions from major international scholars in the field of border studies and analyzes who is involved in contemporary boundary making narratives and practices by unpacking their connection to the sovereignty regime of the state and by locating where and why they are doing this border work.
-This book is co-edited with Corey Johnson (UNC-Greensboro) and will be published by Ashgate as part of their border regions series in late 2014.
+This book is co-edited with Corey Johnson (UNC-Greensboro) and will be published by Ashgate as part of their border regions series in 2014.

 Book: Border Walls: Security and the War on Terror in the US, India, and Israel (Zed Books, 2012)